 Business Analytics Competition

-Manhattan College hosts the Business Analytics Competition & Conference each Spring.
+Manhattan University hosts the Business Analytics Competition & Conference each Spring.

-student presents poster during competitionEvery spring, The O'Malley School of Business hosts the Business Analytics Competition & Conference at Manhattan College (BAC@MC), an exciting opportunity for undergraduate students studying Business Analytics or related fields to test their knowledge and hone their skills.
+student presents poster during competitionEvery spring, The O'Malley School of Business hosts the Business Analytics Competition & Conference at Manhattan University, an exciting opportunity for undergraduate students studying Business Analytics or related fields to test their knowledge and hone their skills.

 Competing teams engage in the art and science of decision-making as well as practice their ability to draw business insight from a comprehensive analysis of relevant data.

-• Teams must consist of 2 - 4 undergraduate students currently enrolled in a program at the accredited higher education institution they will represent.
+• Each team member must be enrolled in an undergraduate program at the accredited higher education institution that the team member will represent.

 • Competition Format

-BAC@MC features a two-phase competition, both of which require student teams to analyze and glean business insight from a competition-specific dataset.
+The competition features two-phases.
+Both phases require student teams to analyze and glean business insight from a competition-specific dataset.

 Phase One:

-• Data and questions for the first phase of the competition are made available to registered teams in Febuary.
+• Data and questions for the first phase of the competition will be made available to registered teams on February 3, 2025.

-• Student teams work at their home institutions to analyze the supplied dataset to develop solutions to the Phase One questions.
+• Student teams, working at their home institutions, will analyze the dataset to develop solutions to the phase-one questions.

-• Each team will need to prepare and submit a poster summarizing their analysis and answers to the questions.
+• Each team will need to prepare and submit a poster summarizing their analysis and answers to the questions by May 5, 2025.

 Phase Two: